Feature #404

 I think the idea is that the profile stuff will be theme-independent.
 In any case, I think we should handle it separately for now, as a theme redesign is a whole different beast.

-Updated by Raymond Hoh over 11 years ago
+Updated by Raymond Hoh about 12 years ago

 Technical implementation TBA.
 To what extent does it make sense to attempt to use WP's widget API?
 What percentage of regular blog widgets would be useful as profile widgets (and vice versa)?
 Ray, I know you've done some work on this.